VNSST/Face_expression_detection/README.md

 # Face_expression_detection
-To make this model work better, for all these
-expressions: Take photo in good lighting and try to capture the photo of face alone (Keep face as near to camera as possible).
+To make this model work better, for all these expressions take the photo in good lighting and try to capture the photo of face alone (Keep face close to camera for better results).
 And specifically for ;
-Happy :
+### Happy :
              1. Keep your eyes open and big.
              2. Maintain a wide smile with teeth.

-Sad :
+### Sad :
              1. Keep a crying face expression

+### Angry:
-Angry:   1.
-Eyes open
+             1. Eyes open
              2. Screaming look
              3. Angry expression

+### Surprise:
-Surprise:1.
-Open mouth
+             1. Open mouth
              2. Big eyes

+### Neutral:
-Neutral: 1.
-Keep a complete void expression
+             1. Keep a complete void expression

+### Fear :
-Fear :     1.
-Terrified look
+              1. Terrified look
               2. Fingers near mouth (Biting nails etc)